‘Time is everything’: World braces for spread of new virus

 With no vaccine or medicine available yet, preparations are focused on what’s called “social distancing” — limiting opportunities for people to gather and spread the virus.

 That played out in Italy this week.
 With cases climbing, authorities cut short the popular Venice Carnival and closed down Milan’s La Scala opera house.
-In Japan, Prime Minister Shinzo Abe called on companies to allow employees to work from home, while the Tokyo Marathon and other public events scheduled in the coming weeks have been canceled.
+In Japan, Prime Minister Shinzo Abe called on companies to allow employees to work from home, while the Tokyo Marathon has been restricted to elite runners and other public events have been canceled.

 Is the rest of the world ready?